inadarei/draft-prefer-transclude/draft.md

 edit-form link relation types, but not the custom type client requested.
 This is because preferences are just suggestions and server has no obligation related to them.
-In this case, we can assume that the server skipped the last link relation type because maybe it wasn't familiar with it, or for some other reason.
+In this case, we can assume that the server skipped the last link relation type because maybe it was not familiar with it, or for some other reason.

 # Implementation Considerations